 Salcombe Bars and Pubs

-Your Salcombe holiday let might have all mod cons (for example High House with its own Sonos music system, or Fore Decks with a media server containing hundreds of songs and movies).
-But there is nothing like live music!
+Your Salcombe holiday let might have all the latest mod cons (for example Woodspring with its own Sonos music system).
+But there is nothing like live music in one of Salcombe’s bars!
 Head to the Island Street Bar & Grill for some R n’ R and warm up in a pub beforehand!

 The Ferry Inn (Salcombe) ££

-The Ferry Inn must be the best located pub in the whole of the UK.
-It is right on the waters edge with fabulous views across the estuary.
+The Ferry Inn must be the best located pub in the whole of the UK, if not one of the best pubs in Salcombe.
+It is right on the water’s edge with fabulous views across the estuary.
 Sitting on the wall, legs dangling and a drink in hand is a must-do when in Salcombe.
+The Ferry Inn is more than just stunning views, it also has a rich history.
+Dating from 1739, it is Salcombe’s oldest pub.
+If you are lucky, you may even meet Winston, the resident pub dog!

 Telephone: 01548 844000